-This depends entirely on the particular program, the availability of courses and the number of credit hours the student enrolls in each semester.
-Most professional master's degree programs at IIT require 30-32 credit hours.
+This depends entirely on the particular program, the availability of courses, and the number of credit hours the student enrolls in each semester.
+Most professional master's degree programs at Illinois Tech require 30-32 credit hours.
 Master's degree programs must be completed within the 12 semesters immediately preceding graduation.
 Students typically completed their program in 2-3 years.

 How long does it take to complete a Ph.D. program?

-How do I change a program of study?
+How do I request a change of degree program?

 How do I change programs?

-Changes to a program that require a new admission application include: master's (MAS) to master's with a change of discipline, master's to master of science (MS), master's to PhD, master of science to master of science with a change of discipline, master of science to PhD, and PhD to PhD with a change of discipline.
+Changes to a program that require a new admission application include: master's (MAS) to master's with a change of academic unit, master's to master of science (MS), master's to PhD, master of science to master of science with a change of academic unit, master of science to PhD, and PhD to PhD with a change of academic unit.

-Changes within the same degree level and the same academic unit can be submitted through the change of program of study process.
+Changes within the same degree level and the same academic unit can be submitted through the change of program request in eForms for Degree Works.
 A regular student planning to transfer from one degree program to another should discuss the matter with academic advisors in both programs.

 How do I officially withdraw from a program?

 Students must complete a University Withdrawal or Leave of Absence Form online.
-Login to the myIIT portal and look for the Academic Affairs channel under the Academics tab.
-This must be approved by the academic advisor, academic unit head and the graduate Dean, and filed with the student services center.
-International students wishing to withdraw must also contact the International Student Center.
+Login to the myIIT portal and look for the Graduate Academic Affairs channel under the Academics tab.
+This must be approved by the academic advisor, academic unit head and the Office of Graduate Academic Affairs.
+International students wishing to withdraw must also contact the International Center.

 Where do I obtain Graduate College forms?

-Forms are available online or from the Office of Academic Affairs, 10 W. 35th St., Suite 7D7-1, Main Campus.
+Forms are available online or from the Office of Academic Affairs, 10 W. 35th St., Suite 7D7-1, Mies Campus.